 Rukia's callused fingers roamed across her skin.
 "There is something here," she murmured.
 "On your arm.
 I can feel it now.
 Like a fragment of a spell, or something unnatural.
 I can't get a good sense of it.
 The whole thing is so very faint."

 She brought her other hand up and passed it over Tatsuki's forearm.
 Her fingers glowed a soft blue light.
-They left a trail in their wake, and something rose off the teen's skin into this turquoise plasma, like dust particles floating in a beam of sunlight.
+They left a trail in their wake, and something rose off the teen's skin into this blue plasma, like dust particles floating in a beam of sunlight.
 They coagulated together to form a sphere shape that reminded Tatsuki of a colony of microscopic organisms she had seen in science lab once.
 Rukia then crooked her wrist and an orange rectangle made of light emerged from the palm of her hand.
 She slipped her catch into it.
 The box sank back down into her, taking the spell fragments with it.
 Tatsuki remained entranced by this procedure.
 Even after all this time, magic was still pretty cool to watch.

 Rukia stood up, and she followed suit.
 "You're welcome to stay while I confer with my colleagues.
 Can I offer you some breakfast while you wait?
 Ganju is quite adept at cooking, as it turns out."